menu

 Occupations and Workforce

-Fredericksburg is a blue-collar town, with 37.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Fredericksburg is a village of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Fredericksburg who work in sales jobs (9.81%), business and financial occupations (7.94%), and law enforcement and fire fighting (7.01%).
+When you are in Fredericksburg, you'll notice that it is more blue-collar than most other communities in America.
+37.22% of Fredericksburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Fredericksburg is a village of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Fredericksburg who work in office and administrative support (8.52%), sales jobs (8.52%), and business and financial occupations (7.62%).

 Setting & Lifestyle